mengdilin/Cjango-Unchained/README.md

 # or make -j[number of cores] on multicore machines
 # e.g. "make -j2"

+# -C: search Makefile (default) in the specified subdir
-# executing Makefile on callbacks/ subdir or "cd callbacks && make"
+# same as "cd callbacks && make ; cd .."
 make -C callbacks
 ```